Past Tense (Star Trek: Deep Space Nine): Reception

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

 SyFy ranked "Past Tense" as the seventh best time travel plot in Star Trek, in 2016.

-In 2016, The Hollywood Reporter rated "Past Tense" (Parts I & II) the 47th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and The Animated Series but not counting the movies.
+In 2016, The Hollywood Reporter rated "Past Tense" (Parts I & II) the 47th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live action and The Animated Series but not counting the movies.
 Between 1966 and 2005, there were about 726 episodes of Star Trek television.

-Ars Technica in 2016, pointed out "Past Tense" as example of how the series had good stories and is "beacon of hope for people living in dark times."
+Ars Technica in 2016, pointed out "Past Tense" as example of how the series had good stories and is "a beacon of hope for people living in dark times."
 They praise the "dogged Utopianism" and note how the characters try to help the poor.

 In 2016, The Hollywood Reporter ranked this episode the 11th best of Star Trek: Deep Space Nine.

 In 2016, Empire ranked this the 39th best out of the top 50 episodes of the 700 plus Star Trek television episodes.

 The Atlantic reviewed "Past Tense" of Star Trek: Deep Space Nine in 2017, suggesting it was the "most political episode" of all Star Trek.
-They note that in the two-part episode Benjamin Sisko travels back in time to early 21st century Earth aboard the USS Defiant spacecraft.
+They note that in the two-part episode, Benjamin Sisko travels back in time to early 21st-century Earth aboard the USS Defiant spacecraft.
 They show this is used as a plot device to explore America's issues with racism, violence, and "apathy toward human suffering".

 In 2017, Business Insider listed "Past Tense, Part I" and "Past Tense, Part II" as some of the most underrated episodes of the Star Trek franchise at that time.

 In 2018, Vulture rated the pair of "Past Tense" episodes as the 15th best episodes of Star Trek: Deep Space Nine.